syk1k/django-geolocation-fields/README.rst

 -------------------------

-This a Django app to facilitate the manipulation of Geolocation objects in a GeoDjango app without using a spatial database.
+A Django app to facilitate the manipulation of Geolocation objects in a GeoDjango app without using a spatial database.

 Detailed documentation is in the "docs" directory.